Other crops (descriptive lists)

 Winter Rye and winter triticale commentary

-Winter rye and winter triticale harvest results – it’s a mixed picture
+Winter rye and winter triticale harvest results - yields down

 AHDB Descriptive Lists (DL) rather than Recommend Lists (RL) are published for winter rye and winter triticale.
 DLs are used where recommendation is not appropriate, but for which there is a wish to provide some descriptive data within the RL system.
+The varieties on the DL are those for which seed should be available.
 Far fewer trials are run than for the RLs and differences between varieties should be treated with more caution.

 Yields